 - Remove other unnecessary ballast (superfluous fonts, possibly unused or dispensable external services such as Google Analytics or Google Maps, unnecessary embedded scripts).

-- However, Asset CleanUp fulfils an even more practical function: With it, you can specify for each siteexactly which extra code should be loaded and which should not.
-If you run a WooCommerce shop, WordPress loads the necessary code on every site- even on your blog pages without any shop function.
+- However, Asset CleanUp fulfills an even more practical function.
+With it, you can specify for each site exactly which extra code should be loaded and which should not.
+If you run a WooCommerce shop, WordPress loads the necessary code on every site - even on your blog pages without any shop function.
 With Asset CleanUp, you can exclude all code that is not urgently necessary for each site.

-SEO plugins like Yoast or Rank Math give you lots of tips on on-page optimisation.
+SEO plugins like Yoast or Rank Math provide lots of tips on on-page optimization.
 They reveal technical errors (such as missing images, broken links and so on) and help you fix them.
 And a clean, error-free website is not only sustainable in terms of SEO.

 Sustainable WordPress Hosting

-After you have spruced up your WordPress project, there is a third important consideration when it comes to WordPress and sustainability: your host.
+Once you have spruced up your WordPress project, there is a third important consideration when it comes to WordPress and sustainability.
+Your host.
 This is the place where the servers run as soon as users arrive on your website.
 Every time this happens, data is exchanged.
 And that costs energy.

 Green WordPress hosting

-At Raidboxes , we want to provide not only climate-neutral, but even climate-positive WordPress hosting.
-By offsetting the CO2 consumption that occurs when hosting your websites.
-You can find out more about our concrete measures in the article Green Hosting for WordPress: How sustainable can web hosting be?
+At Raidboxes, we want to provide not only climate-neutral, but climate-positive WordPress hosting by offsetting the CO2 emissions that result from hosting your website.
+You can find out more about our efforts in the article Green Hosting for WordPress: How sustainable can web hosting really be?